Julie Bovasso: Life and career

 In addition to Staying Alive, she was in a number of films in the 1980s, including Willie & Phil (1980), The Verdict (1982), Daniel (1983), Off Beat (1986), Wise Guys (1986), Moonstruck (1987).
 In the 1990s, Bovasso was seen in Betsy's Wedding (1990) and My Blue Heaven (1990).

 On-stage, Bavasso wrote and appeared in avant-garde productions off-Broadway such as Jean Genet's The Maids.
 For the latter, she won the first Best Actress Obie (Off-Broadway) Award in 1956, presented to her by Shelley Winters.

-Prior to her film work, Bovasso established the experimental Tempo Playhouse at 4 St. Marks Place in Manhattan during the 1950s.
-There, she introduced works of the Theater of the Absurd, including those of the playwrights Jean Genet, Eugene Ionesco and Michel de Ghelderode, to the professional theater in the United States.
+Before her film work, Bovasso established the experimental Tempo Playhouse at 4 St. Marks Place in Manhattan during the 1950s.
+There, she introduced works of the Theater of the Absurd, including works by the playwrights Jean Genet, Eugene Ionesco and Michel de Ghelderode, to the professional theater in the United States.

 Bovasso also performed with The Living Theater and had a longstanding relationship with La Mama Experimental Theatre Club.
-Between 1968 and 1975, she directed many of her own original works at La MaMa, including Gloria and Esperanza, Schubert's Last Serenade, The Moondreamers, Standard Safety, and The Nothing Kid.
+From 1968 to 1975, she directed many of her own original works at La MaMa, including Gloria and Esperanza, Schubert's Last Serenade, The Moondreamers, Standard Safety, and The Nothing Kid.

 In addition to her work as a director and actor, her playwriting credits include the four-hour play Gloria and Esperanza, which Village Voice theatre critic Jerry Tallmer described as "a miracle, a mythopoetic fireworks display."
 A sought-after acting coach, Bovasso was known as an exacting instructor and her private New York workshops regularly included prominent performers.
 As per the DVD commentary, Bovasso coached both Cher and Olympia Dukakis on their Brooklyn accents in the film Moonstruck.

-In her earlier acting days, she played Rose Corelli Fraser in the short-lived soap opera From These Roots.
-She was subsequently fired from that show, due to a disagreement with producers.
+In earlier performances, she played Rose Corelli Fraser in the short-lived soap opera From These Roots.
+She was fired from that show due to a disagreement with producers.